![]() |

 Current availability:

 New England soul outfit The Mantiques became Charisma after signing with the obscure Roulette Records in 1969.
 They were effectively signed as a tax write-off, so it's hardly surprising that they were treated pretty much as you'd expect, not least with regard to their new name, which they hated.
 They released two albums, Charisma in 1969 and Beasts and Fiends the following year, then spent the first half of the '70s playing 'commercial' gigs for a living, while recording the material they really wanted to play.
-An unknown member of the band has put up a webpage (singular) detailing the band's history and providing free downloads of their entire oeuvre, including the unreleased material.
+An unknown member of the band put up a webpage (singular) detailing the band's history and providing free downloads of their entire oeuvre, including the unreleased material.
 Now, if only more little-known bands would do the same, the need for trading obscurities might recede a little, despite the crummy sound of MP3s...

 And they sounded like...?
 Frank Zappa, basically.
 I'm sure they would never have been mistaken for The Mothers, but the bulk of Charisma's unreleased material has that jazzy, misplaced-humour thing out of which ol' Frank made a career, with ridiculous lyrics (Soufflee Shuffle) and bizarre vocal interjections (the lengthy Bread And Circus), though without the fiery musicianship of Zappa's various lineups.
-About the most straightforward thing here is a proposed single, She's A Good Woman (b/w Do It Now), which betrays their soul roots, and could even have been a hit had it been released.
+About the most straightforward thing here is a proposed single, She's A Good Woman (b/w Do It Now), which betrays their soul roots and could even have been a hit had it been released.

 Of course, there's only one reason this is here at all.
-Mike Reynolds spent most of his time on these recordings playing a rather cheesy organ, but gets a bit of 'Tron strings in on most tracks, though never for very long, reflected in the relatively low T rating.
-The aforementioned She's A Good Woman is the set's chief 'Tron track, where you get the feeling that they might've preferred to use real strings, but didn't have the budget.
+Mike Reynolds spent most of his time on these recordings playing a rather cheesy organ, but gets a bit of Mellotron strings in on most tracks, though never for very long, reflected in the relatively low T rating.
+The aforementioned She's A Good Woman is the set's chief Mellotron track, where you get the feeling that they might've preferred to use real strings, but didn't have the budget.
 Given that this is freely available, you might as well download it to see what you think for yourself; I'm not blown away by the material, but that's merely my personal taste.

 |